shenlab-sinai/NGS-Data-Charmer/README.md

 # RNAseq-Charmer:

 This repository hosts an automated RNA-seq pipeline created using Snakemake.
-The pipeline currently runs on a local machine.
+It can run on both cluster and a local machine.

 ## Dependency:
 - [Anaconda](https://conda.io/docs/user-guide/install/linux.html)

 ## Installation:
-Clone this repository onto your local machine and change into the cloned RNAseq-Charmer directory.
+Clone this repository and change into the cloned RNAseq-Charmer directory.

 To create an environment using the environment.yaml file, type the following: